GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   EFFICIENCY MARKER: [script.js:removeWidgetID] The code for deleting a project or removing a dashboard panel from the local storage array should be made into arrow function(s) if possible
 -   The instructions/confirmation messages on the Add Project modal do not work correctly: 1) After the first custom project is saved via Add Project 2) When a user creates another project without closing the Add Project modal
 -   The arrow pointer on the weather widget doesn't line up correctly when the user hovers the cog instruction line in the top nav.
+-   Percent Complete, CPI, and SV fields on Project Add modal should be validate for acceptable value range; increment (increase/decrease) buttons are very small
+-   Increment buttons should not display on Zipcode input field on Open Weather widget settings modal

 #### FIXED
 -   BLOCKER: When deleting a project or removing a dashboard panel the local storage array isn't being updated correctly resulting in erroneous library, dasboard, and delete projects funtionality when refreshing the browser.